-Varicose veins may not be 100 percent preventable in every instance, because some people are genetically predisposed to develop them.
-However, there are some things that — in some cases — may help delay or reduce your chances of forming new varicose veins and could prevent the ones you have from getting worse:
+Varicose veins may not be 100 percent preventable in every instance, because some people are genetically predisposed to developing them.
+However, there are some things that may help delay or reduce your chances of forming new varicose veins, and you could even prevent the ones you have from getting worse.

 At the same time, wearing compression stockings can increase pressure to the veins in a good way.
 If your doctor recommends you wear them, they can help reduce swelling and pooling and possibly reduce the risk of forming clots deep in the veins.